harry-whorlow/devtools/docs/framework/react/guides/custom-plugins.md

 ## Event Client Integration

-Now we need to hook our `EventClient` into our application code.
+Now we need to hook our `EventClient` into the application code.
 This can be done in many way's, a useEffect that emits the current state, or a subscription to an observer, all that matters is that when you want to emit the current state you do the following.

 Our new library code will looks as follows: